LearnersGuild/guide/Phases/Interviews/README.md

 After you've submitted your code, an evaluator will privately review the submitted code.
 They are primarily looking for two things:

 * **Does the commit history "tell a story?"**

   * On a typical project, code evolves over time.
 Lines, modules, and functions are added over time, then later changed, or sometimes even removed.
 The commit history tells a story of how the person who wrote the code went about figuring out and solving the particular problem.
-As an extreme example, if there was only one commit, with all of the final code included in working form, that would look suspicious.
-If a learner follows good git hygiene \(commit and push often, write clear commit messages, etc.\), this part of the evaluation should be straight-forward and not raise any flags.
+  * As an extreme example, if there was only one commit, with all of the final code included in working form, that would look suspicious.
+  * If a Learner follows good git hygiene \(commit and push often, write clear commit messages, etc.\), this part of the evaluation should be straight-forward and not raise any flags.

 * **How complete is the code relative to the specifications?**

   * When evaluating completeness, the evaluator will:
     * award full points for requirements that are definitively met by the artifact
     * award partial or zero points for requirements that are partially or not at all met by the artifact